StaPH-B/midwest-region/in-progress/outline.md

  -  Advantages: Long reads can be used to assemble and resolve entire genomes and plasmids
  - Disadvantages: More expensive than short-read sequencing and less accurate (although significant improvements in accuracy have been made)

 The Illumina platform has been a workhorse in public health and it’s hard to beat 99.9999% accuracy.
 However, shorter reads (150 - 300 base pairs) make reconstruction of genome difficult and inaccurate.
-Longer reads (1,000 - 2 million base pairs or longer) help resolve genome structure, which allows us to identify plasmids and gene orientation.
+Longer reads (1,000 - 2 million base pairs or longer) help resolve genome structure, which can allow us to identify plasmids and gene orientation.
 This technology is still expensive and less accurate, but it has been useful in various applications, including mobile laboratories where sequencing can be done in the field.

 #### Sanger Sequencing vs NGS

 NGS is higher resolution (thousands vs millions of base pairs)
 NGS can sequence more base pairs per day  (millions vs billions of base pairs) NGS is not limited to the laboratory

 ### Types of Sequencing